 Ronald T. Brown joined UNLV during August 2016 as professor and dean for the School of Integrated Health Sciences.
-He leads three departments that educate close to 4,000 undergraduate and graduate students each year within 10 degree programs, and houses 16 research and training laboratories.
+He leads four departments that educate close to 4,000 undergraduate and graduate students each year within 10 degree programs, and houses 16 research and training laboratories.

 Brown is an accomplished psychologist and academic leader with previous stops at University of North Texas, Wayne State, Temple University, and the University of North Texas system where he served as vice chancellor.